2021 Fall Call for Proposals to Advance Scholarship in COMSEP

-As requested by several COMSEP members, here are two examples of recently funded COMSEP grant proposals (PIs for the 2 proposals- Lavjay Butani and Ian Chua-have given permission to post them).
+As requested by several COMSEP members, here are two examples of funded COMSEP grant proposals (PIs for the 2 proposals- Lavjay Butani and Ian Chua-have given permission to post them).
 There are several ways to approach these proposals, so these are offered in an effort to be helpful, but you need not feel constrained by them.
 We have annotated one of the grant proposals (PI: Lavjay Butani) with comments and pointers that we hope might be of use to you as you write your grants.

-Projects may include any field of research that focuses on enhancing undergraduate pediatric medical education.
+- Projects may include any field of research that focuses on enhancing undergraduate pediatric medical education.
 Projects might include educational scholarship related to curriculum development (e.g., design, implementation and scholarly evaluation of the impact of innovative curricula), development and validation of assessment or evaluation tools, development and evaluation of instructional materials, or other research focused on enhancing undergraduate pediatric education.
-To be eligible for the larger grant of up to $10,000, the proposal must explicitly detail how one or more of the following criteria will be met (the more criteria that are met, the higher the priority for funding)
+For this funding cycle, research proposals on the following topics are strongly encouraged as well as topics aligned with COMSEP’s mission and strategic plan; these will be given priority, but proposals in other areas are also welcome:

 - All proposals must have IRB approval (if human subjects are involved) in order for grant funds to be awarded.
 Realizing this takes time, investigators must, at a minimum, demonstrate evidence that their protocols have been submitted to their IRB at the time of submission of the grant application to COMSEP.
 This could be in the form of a copy of a) an email from the IRB or b) a screen shot from the IRB submission website, documenting successful submission of the grant proposal.

 - The project must identify a single PI for all communication and responsibilities regarding deadlines, funds allocation to the PI’s institution, and submission of reports to the COMSEP Grant Committee.
-If work is being shared across institutions, it is acceptable for co-PIs to be named in the project narrative; each co-PI must be a COMSEP member.
+If work is being shared across institutions, it is acceptable for co-PIs to be named in the project narrative.
 COMSEP Grant Committee members are not eligible to be PIs or co-PIs on a COMSEP grant.
 A COMSEP member can only be a PI on ONE grant per submission cycle.

 - Work that has been previously published will not be accepted, but proposals to conduct next steps or next iteration or expansion/continuation of such work will be considered for review.